Psychology A Level

-Psychology is a fascinating subject which will allow students to understand human behaviour and the reasons why we behave in the ways that we do.
-There are various approaches to Psychology and during the course we will study key pieces of research and topics from a range of these areas including criminal behaviour, eye-witness testimony, phobias, Autism, relationships and therapies such as psychosurgery.
-Learners will also study research methods and develop existing numeracy skills by looking at data and analysing what it tells us about the human behaviour studied in research.
+Psychology A Level is a fascinating subject that allows students to understand human behaviour and the reasons behind our actions.
+The course covers various approaches to Psychology, and we will study key pieces of research and topics from areas such as criminal behaviour, eyewitness testimony, phobias, Autism, relationships, and therapies like psychosurgery.
+Learners will also study research methods and enhance their existing numeracy skills by analyzing data and interpreting what it reveals about the human behaviour examined in research.

 100% of this course is assessed by exam.
 The two AS exams count towards 40% of the overall A Level grade while the two A2 exams count towards the remaining 60%.
 Exams are sat in May/June each year.